-Hayat Selim (b.1990) is an Egyptian media composer and singer-songwriter, currently based in London.
+Hayat Selim (b.1990) is an Egyptian singer-songwriter, media composer and voice recording artist, currently based in London.

 Hayat started her path with music while attending the german school Deutsche Schule der Borromäerinnen (DSB) in Cairo.
 Starting off from choirs, theater and playing the piano, Hayat started her first footsteps into the art.
 In 2009 her passion for poetry writing growing a passion for poetry writing and songwriting which led to her first steps towards composition.

 From 2009 to 2014 Hayat completed a Bachelor of scienece in Digital Media Engineering and Technology at the German University in Cairo in parallel with private studies in classical and pop/musicals singing and composition.
 She was one of the first members of the GUC Music Ensemble and second generation member of Fabrica Compnay for Musical Theater, performing in different venues in Cairo.
 She studied composition privately with Egyptian composers Ramz Sabry Samy and Khaled Shokry and singing with Dr. Neveen Allouba and Sherif El Dabaa.